AWeegens/portfolio-project/README.md

 The actual information may not be on the pages, but will allow the information to be easily added in the future.

+Directions: If you want to use the JavaScript at the beginning of the homepage, use "yes" to continue and une a numerical value for the second question.

 Project Requirements Met:
 1. JavaScript: Show/hide one or more content areas or elements on your site through clicking a button or some other user interation
 2. CSS: Use ":nth-child" or "nth-of-type" to style a series of elements on your page - for example, change the background color for every other row in a table